Researchers use our

 Duchenne muscular dystrophy (DMD) is caused by mutations in the DMD gene, which encodes dystrophin, a protein normally expressed in skeletal muscle.

-Our scientists developed a method for treating DMD by using gene-editing proteins to edit the DMD gene to result in the production of an active form of dystrophin protein.
+Our scientists developed a method for treating DMD by using gene-editing proteins to edit the DMD gene to result in the production of a functional form of dystrophin protein.

-Gene-Editing Therapies for Duchenne Muscular Dystrophy (DMD) is protected by three pending U.S. patents (with additional patents pending in other countries).
+Gene-Editing Therapies for Duchenne Muscular Dystrophy (DMD) is protected by U.S. Patent Number 10,752,918 (with additional patents pending in the U.S. and in other countries).
+Of note, certain claims of the granted patent are not limited by type of nucleic acid or formulation.

 Example Applications